 Brewers are a funny bunch.
 We tend to like shiny things and gadgets.
-Few things get the green-eyed monster going as much as a stainless steel conical fermenter, this is why I leapt at the opportunity to be the babysitter of one for an indeterminate period of time.
+Few things get the green-eyed monster going as much as a stainless steel conical fermenter.
+This is my review of one of the market’s best conical fermenter available today.

 My one disappointment was the lack of instructions relating to its use.
 After a half-dozen batches I realized that it is not necessarily true that you can simply modify your procedures to add the dumping of trub (in my case only cold trub) and yeast at certain intervals.
 It is very dependant on the yeast and how well your yeast has been provided with oxygen.
 Other than that one small lesson, my experience was extremely positive.